Earn College Credit by Attending

 The college credit may be transferred to the college or university the Delegate ultimately attends, subject to that university’s policies.
 The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
 Delegates wishing to transfer NCU credits to another institution should check first with that institution regarding its policy on transfer credit.

 - College admission officers look favorably upon applicants with post-secondary credits on their transcript.
-It suggests initiative and that a student may be better prepared to succeed in college;
+It suggests initiative and that a student may be better prepared to succeed in college; and

 - You’re ahead of the game!
 You’ve obtained credits before even stepping foot on a college campus.